-Resolutions for the 45th Annual Diocesan Convention are due October 1.
-Submit your resolution online using this form.
+Resolutions for the 45th Annual Diocesan Convention are were due October 1.
 If you have questions, contact Keren Mondaca, 619-481-5454.

 Canonical Changes Deadline: August 15, 2018

 The following hearing took place on November 6 at 2 p.m.
 Click here to view.

 Proposed By: The Standing Committee, through the Rev. Kathleen Kelly

 Name, Address, Phone Number of Delegate: The Rev. Kathleen Kelly, 46-100 Burroweed Lane, Palm Desert, CA 92260, 760-399-7225

 Resolved, that the 45th Convention of the Episcopal Diocese of San Diego (“Diocese”) instruct the President at the Electing Convention expected to occur on February 2, 2019 to seat, with voice and vote, one additional delegate from each of three congregations (St. Luke’s, San Diego; All Souls’, San Diego; and St. James, La Jolla), in accord with the Average Sunday Attendance (“ASA”) reported on their parochial reports for 2017, now certified by the Diocese.

 EXPLANATION OF RESOLUTION: Title I, Canon 4.03 of our Diocesan Canons provides how many delegates each congregation shall have at conventions based upon the Average Sunday Attendance (“ASA”) in the “latest available annual parochial report.”
 Following the historical practice, in March of 2018, the Bishop’s Executive Assistant notified congregations how many delegates each should select for this convention.
 This notice was based on the parochial reports for 2016, which were at that time the most recent reports fully completed and certified.